 • Depending on the location of the siding damage, you must be able to work safely on a ladder.
 The work may require a ladder for your helper as well.
 Scaffolding is an alternative that gives you a platform to use as a work area.

-• It may be difficult to find a new panel that perfectly matches the color of your existing siding.
+• It may be difficult to find a new panel that exactly matches the color of your existing siding.

 • Your local Lowe’s can color match your existing panel with paint suitable for vinyl siding.